-Net cash provided by operating activities for the year ended December 31, 2022 was \$293.8 million.
-Net income before deducting depreciation, amortization and other non-cash items generated cash of \$565.2 million.
-This was offset by net uses of working capital of \$271.4 million, for which the most significant drivers were increases in inventories, accounts and notes receivable, prepaid expenses and other assets of \$195.4 million, \$171.0 million and \$80.5 million, respectively.
-These outflows were primarily driven by increased sales volumes and price-mix, increased inventory on hand caused by supply chain disruptions combined with inflation of raw material, freight, logistics and energy costs and payments of BIPS.
-The outflows were partially offset by increases in accounts payable of \$138.0 million primarily due to raw material cost inflation, as well as elevated freight, logistics and energy costs.
+Net cash provided by operating activities for the year ended December 31, 2023 was \$575 million.
+Net income before deducting depreciation, amortization and other non-cash items generated cash of \$630 million.
+This was partially offset by net uses of working capital of \$55 million, for which the most significant drivers were increases in accounts and notes receivable and prepaid expenses and other assets of \$119 million and \$71 million, respectively, driven primarily by increased price-mix, the timing of collections and payments of BIPs.
+These outflows were partially offset by decreases in inventories of \$103 million as a result of management of inventory levels and increases in other accrued liabilities of \$29 million.